cedeber/concise-rust-book/src/ch01-06-collections.md

 Getting grapheme clusters from strings is complex, so this functionality is not provided by the standard library.
 You can check the [`unicode-segmentation`](https://crates.io/crates/unicode-segmentation) crate.

-> Rust has chosen to make the correct handling of `String` data the default behaviour for all Rust programs, which means programmers have to put more thought into handling UTF-8 data up front.
+> Rust has chosen to make the correct handling of `String` data the default behavior for all Rust programs, which means programmers have to put more thought into handling UTF-8 data up front.
 This trade-off exposes more of the complexity of strings than is apparent in other programming languages, but it prevents you from having to handle errors involving non-ASCII characters later in your development life cycle

 ## Hash Maps